 PRIMARY STORAGE OPTION: Enhanced oil recovery

-STORAGE FORMATION AND DEPTH: Weyburn Oil Unit – oil-bearing formation at 1.5 km / 1 mile depth
+STORAGE FORMATION AND DEPTH: Weyburn Oil Unit – oil-bearing formation at 1.5 kilometres / 1 mile depth

-Excess CO2 to the Aquistore project – Winnipeg and Deadwood formations at 3.4 km / 2.1 mile depth
+A portion of the captured CO2 is transported to the Aquistore project – Winnipeg and Deadwood formations at 3.4 kilometres / 2.1 mile depth

 TRANSPORTATION TYPE: Pipeline (onshore to onshore)

 A number of coal–fired generation option studies have been undertaken to evaluate how best to meet the province’s future energy needs.
 Saskatchewan has an estimated economically recoverable 300–year supply of (lignite) coal.
-Lignite coal is an important part of the province’s energy supply and accounts for just under 47 per cent of provincial electricity production.
+Lignite coal is an important part of the province’s energy supply and coal accounts for around 35 per cent of SaskPower's available generating capacity.
 Different development options, plant locations, generation capacities and technologies have been, and continue to be, evaluated.

 In early 2008, the provincial government announced that it would proceed with plans for refurbishment of Production Unit 3 at Boundary Dam in concert with a fully integrated carbon capture system.
 Final approval for the refurbishment of the power island was given in December 2010 and for the carbon capture and storage facilities in April 2011.

-The refurbishment of Production Unit 3 included, among other things, boiler modifications and replacement of the old steam turbine with a new state-of-the-art turbine that is integrated with the CO2 and sulphur dioxide (SO2) removal mechanism.
-After allowing for the energy requirements of the capture plant, net generating capacity for Production Unit 3 was expected to be around 110 MW.
-The refurbishment is expected to extend the life of Production Unit 3 by at least 30 years, if not more.
+The refurbishment of production unit 3 included, among other things, boiler modifications and replacement of the old steam turbine with a new state-of-the-art turbine that is integrated with the CO2 and sulphur dioxide (SO2) removal mechanism.
+After allowing for the energy requirements of the capture plant, net generating capacity for production unit 3 is placed at around 115 MW.
+The refurbishment is expected to extend the life of production unit 3 by at least 30 years, if not more.

-The application of capture facilities will reduce CO2 emissions from Production Unit 3 by around 90 per cent and, when fully operational, capture 1 Mtpa of CO2.
+The application of capture facilities will reduce CO2 emissions from production unit 3 by around 90 per cent and, when fully operational, capture approximately 1 Mtpa of CO2.

-The CO2 captured from Production Unit 3 will be used primarily for EOR at the Weyburn Oil Unit and will supplement the existing CO2 supply to the Weyburn–Midale fields delivered by the 330 km / 205 mile Souris Valley pipeline from a gasification facility in North Dakota (see Great Plains Synfuel Plant and Weyburn-Midale Project).
+The CO2 captured from production unit 3 is used primarily for EOR at the Weyburn Oil Unit and supplements the existing CO2 supply to the Weyburn–Midale fields delivered by the 330 kilometre / 205 mile Souris Valley pipeline from a gasification facility in North Dakota (see Great Plains Synfuels Plant and Weyburn-Midale Project).

 In December 2012, SaskPower announced it had reached an agreement with Cenovus, on behalf of its partners in the Weyburn Oil Unit, to purchase approximately 1 Mtpa of CO2 for 10 years.
-The CO2 will be transported the 66 km / 41 miles to Weyburn by the new purpose-built Rafferty CO2 pipeline.
-Cenovus, on behalf of its partners, has built and will operate the pipeline.
+The CO2 is transported 66 kilometres / 41 miles to Weyburn by the new purpose-built Rafferty CO2 pipeline.
+Cenovus, on behalf of its partners, has built and operates the pipeline.

-Any CO2 from the project that is not used in EOR will be injected into a deep saline formation through SaskPower’s Carbon Storage and Research Centre (CSRC).
+A portion of the CO2 captured from the Boundary Dam plant will be injected into a deep saline formation through SaskPower’s Carbon Storage and Research Centre (CSRC).
 The CSRC hosts the Aquistore project, which is currently administered by the Petroleum Technology Research Centre (PTRC).
 The Aquistore project is located in the Williston Basin and is a short distance (around 3 km / 2 miles) from the Boundary Dam facility.
 The targeted injection zones for the project are the Winnipeg and Deadwood formations.
-Two wells – one injector and one monitoring – have been drilled into the formation at intervals of about 150 metres / 495 feet and to a depth of 3.4 km / 2.1 miles.
+Two wells – one injector and one monitoring – have been drilled into the formation at intervals of about 150 metres / 495 feet and to a depth of 3.4 kilometres / 2.1 miles.
 The injection zone is 'capped' by numerous layers of impermeable rock.

 February 2008: Province of Saskatchewan announces SaskPower will proceed with refurbishment of Production Unit 3 at Boundary Dam, including application of a carbon capture system.